framefield/vr-annotate/README.md

 - [Punchkeyboard](https://github.com/rjth/Punchkeyboard) by Jonathan Ravasz (MIT-license)
 - [InputSimulator](https://github.com/michaelnoonan/inputsimulator) by Michael Noonan

-# Overview

-This unity-package allows to make annotations on arbitrary Unity-scenes of architectural sites.
-The generated annotation-data can be transformed into real world coordinates and because the data-format is JSON-ld, it can be cross references with other open databases.

 # What it does

 Once you added to required prefabs to a part of your scene, you use the Vive-controller to select it’s geometry, browse the hierarchical structure of the scene, place comments to certain parts of the geometry by pressing trigger and using a virtual keyboard or reading the comments of other users.